kit-sdq/MinimalLandingPageTemplate/README.md

 Change the value of the `--col` variable to the desired color of the icon.
 You can change the `N` in the class name to any desired text.
 Make sure to also adjust this class accordingly in the html you pasted previously.

+Lastly change the `--link-count` variable to the new total link count:

+### Icon size
+The icon size can be changed here: